sjefsharp/az204/AZ-204 Create Azure App Service web apps.md

 #### Outbound addressess
 The worker VMs are broken down in large part by the App Service plans.
 When you change the VM family, you get a different set of outbound addresses.

 There are a number of addresses that are used for outbound calls.
 The outbound addresses used by your app for making outbound calls are listed in the properties for your app.
-These address adre shared by all the apps running on the same worker VM family in the App Service deployment.
-If you want to see all the addresses that your app might use in a scalse unit, there's property called ```possibleOutboundAddresses``` that wil list them.
+These address shared by all the apps running on the same worker VM family in the App Service deployment.
+If you want to see all the addresses that your app might use in a scale unit, there's property called ```possibleOutboundAddresses``` that wil list them.

 #### Find outbound IPs
-To find the outbound IP addresses currently used by your app in the Azure portal, click **Properties** in you app's left-hand navigation.
+To find the outbound IP addresses currently used by your app in the Azure portal, click **Properties** in your app's left-hand navigation.
 You can find the same information by running the following command in the Cloud Shell.
 They are listed in the **Additional Outbound IP Addresses** field.
 ```bash
 az webapp show \